 Acting Appointment Management

 Acting appointment is when one employee is assigned to act on another employee’s position when he/she is on leave.
-The acting employee is paid using either differential or percentage.
+It applies for a junior taking up temporary senior roles in the specified time period.
+The acting employee is paid using either grade differential or fixed percentage.
 Differential is the salary difference of the acting employee and employee on leave therefore acting employee get his/her salary plus the difference.
-Percentage is when an acting employee is paid his salary plus a certain percentage of the absent employee depending on the type of position.
+(This applies to NEC graded employees) Percentage is when an acting employee is paid his salary plus a certain percentage of the absent employee depending on the type of position (this applies to non-NEC Employees).

 Precondition